AppDaemon/appdaemon/DASHBOARD.md

     - media_player(2x1), sensor.temperature
 ```

 As you can see, here we are refering directly to native Home Assistant entities.
 From this, HADashboard is able to figure out the right widget type and grab it's friendly name and add it to the dasboard.
+For the `clock` and `weather` widgets there is no associated entity id so just your `clock.clock` or `weather.weather`.

 The layout command is intended to be visual in how you lay out the widgets.
 Each enty represents a row on the dashboard, each comma separated widget represents a cell on that row.